-Every staff member should be up to date with the language and curriculum in order to teach the children about their emotions, de-escalate situations using language and the lessons taught on The Zones and in the Conscious Discipline approach; on the strategies and approaches within Growth Mindset; and link withdrawal time to how a child is feeling and their individual needs.
+Every staff member should be up to date with the language and curriculum in order to teach the children about their emotions, de-escalate situations using language and the lessons taught in The Zones of Emotional Regulation programme; within the attuned Emotional Coaching approaches; and in the strategies and approaches within Growth Mindset; and link withdrawal time to how a child is feeling and their individual needs.
+Staff/ new staff are given regular refresher training throughout the school year depending on individual staff requirement; and/or a cohort's needs.

-5. USE OF SAFE PLACE AND REGULATION STATIONS AROUND SCHOOL
+5. USE OF SAFE ZONE AND REGULATION STATIONS AROUND SCHOOL

 We recognise that our children may exhibit behaviours which reflect a hyper or hypo state and that the behaviour(s) come from a place of fear, stress, low self-esteem or dysregulation.
-Our curriculum and teaching promote children to self-withdraw to a 'SAFE PLACE ("a place of safety")/ REGULATION STATION' We aim to teach our children to go to these places when things are getting difficult as a coping strategy and not to be opting out of learning.
+Our curriculum and teaching promote children to self-withdraw to a 'SAFE ZONE ("a place of safety")/ REGULATION STATION' We aim to teach our children to go to these places when things are getting difficult as a coping strategy and not to be opting out of learning.
 This is a positive choice and is promoted to the child as remaining in control despite unsettling sensations and emotions.

-Each SAFE PLACE / REGULATION STATION has a set format and staff have to stick to the script and coaching model to use this as a teaching opportunity.
-TIME IN / USE OF SAFE PLACES ARE NOT PUNISHMENTS!
+Each SAFE ZONE / REGULATION STATION has a set format and staff have to stick to the script and coaching model to use this as a teaching opportunity.
+TIME IN / USE OF SAFE ZONES ARE NOT PUNISHMENTS!
 They are ways to begin to support the child regain control of their emotions and behavioural responses.
 This approach builds the neuro pathways and enables the child to begin to learn to self-regulate resulting in an emotionally aware child that has improved resilience and lifelong coping skills.

-Even if a child has been guided to a safe place the key message is repeated - Your response at this time is unsafe, therefore we are supporting you to a place of safety.
-Children should never feel that safe places and regulation areas are forms of punishment.
+Even if a child has been guided to a Safe Zone the key message is repeated - Your response at this time is unsafe, therefore we are supporting you to a place of safety.
+Children should never feel that Safe Zones and regulation areas are forms of punishment.

 Stepping Stones staff are trained in the Emotion Coaching Model.
-Two Senior Leaders have undertaken Emotion Coaching Practioner training and have supported this model being implemented across the school.
+A member of the SLT has undertaken Emotion Coaching Practioner training and has supported this model being implemented across the school.

-Four Steps of Emotion Coaching What the adults can do STEP 1 Recognise the child's feelings and empathise with them.
+Four Steps of Emotion Coaching What the adults can do

+STEP 1 Recognise the child's feelings and empathise with them.
 STOP, THINK, ATTUNE AND REFLECT Can be Stopping - Not waiting till the child is whizzing around the room.
 You will see low level behaviour.
 Low level tapping - becoming bored, Losing concentration.
 STEP 2 Label the feeling and validate them Use emotional words and supportive gestures.
 Name it to tame it Use of feeling pictures - Your face is doing Your arms are STEP 3 Set limits on behaviour if needed Let the child know the expectations and what is expected.
 Not about free loving we live in a rule abiding world.
 Children need to know that they won't always get what they want but their needs are to be met.
 Limits on behaviour - children feel safe when they know the consistency/boundaries.
 Need to engage the thinking brain.
 It is about developing the internal systems.
 STEP 4 Problem solve WITH the child Problem solve "with" not "for" the child Empowering the child to understand what has happened.
 Developing tools for their tool kit.
 Developing flexibility.
 Do you remember what we said our rules are?